 Office equipment 20-50%

 Computer equipment 20-50%

 Motor vehicles 20%

-Accounting policy for depreciation of right-of-use assets is set out in note 2.11.
+Accounting policy for depreciation of right-of-use assets is set out in note 2.10.

-Estimates of residual value and useful life are reviewed, and adjusted if appropriate, at each reporting date.
+Estimates of residual value and useful life are reviewed, and adjusted if appropriate, at the end of each reporting period.